Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-notified-in-javascript-when-a-media-query-changes.md

 ## JavaScript Media Query Changes

-To use `matchMedia` we call the following:
+To use `matchMedia`, we call the following:

 ```js
 const mediaQuery = window.matchMedia('(max-width: 500px)');